PM’s dream of development in J&K is becoming a reality: Hardeep S. Puri

 While handing over the sanction letters to the beneficiaries of various schemes, the Minister said that the benefits of development should reach the poorest at the grass-roots level and the government is ensuring that it takes care of people in terms of any adversity.

-Divisional Commissioner Shri Pandurang K. Pole, District Commissioner Srinagar, Sh.
-Ajaz Assad, Srinagar Municipal Corporation Commissioner, Shri Athar Aamir and other senior officers of the district administration were present on the occasion.
+Divisional Commissioner Kashmir Sh.
+Pandurang K. Pole, Deputy Commissioner Srinagar, Sh.
+Ajaz Assad, Commissioner Srinagar Municipal Corporation, Sh.
+Athar Aamir and other senior officers of the district administration were present on the occasion.